 Our philosophy in working individually with clients is to understand, respect, and support them where they are on their journey.
 We strive to help them understand and make sense of the multitude of changing emotions they may be experiencing.
-Grief Care Counseling recognizes that children and teens grieve developmentally and, therefore, we utilize multiple modalities of grief interventions, such as conversation, art and play.
+Grief Care Counseling recognizes that children and teens grieve developmentally and, therefore, we utilize multiple modalities of grief interventions, such as verbal, art and play.

 The death of a family member or close loved one affects the balance of the family system.
 Each person reacts, processes, and copes in their own unique way.
 Our goal is for families to share, listen, learn, and heal.
 We are committed to supporting the family members as they reorganize their roles and help them navigate the process of developing a new-normal.